yeonuk44/yeonuk44.github.io/_posts/2025-03-01-26169-eat-apples-within-three-times.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id-26169-eat-apples-within-three-times
-title: Baekjun, 26169, let's eat apples within three times
+title: Baekjun, 26169, let's eat apples within three times (with.Java)
 # title: Baekjun, 26169, let's eat apples within three times
 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml